By Eric Berry

-Over the past several years, brands have spent millions upon millions of dollars building up their likes on Facebook, their followers on Twitter, and increasingly their followers on Pinterest, Tumblr, Instagram, etc. The promise was increased reach and a direct line of communication with a brand’s followers.
-Indeed, to some extent, this now provides a valuable channel to reach those that genuinely care about a brand (we’ll ignore the questions of dirty likes or paid distribution for now).
-The question then becomes, how best to leverage this channel?
+Over the past several years, brands have spent millions upon millions of dollars building up their likes on Facebook, their followers on Twitter, Pinterest, Tumblr, Instagram, etc. The promise of this is increased reach and a direct line of communication with a brand’s followers.
+This now provides a valuable channel to reach those that genuinely care about a brand (we’ll ignore the questions of dirty likes or paid distribution for now).
+The question then becomes how best to leverage this channel.

 Brands that advertise too overtly and consistently through their social connections risk alienating their audience, while those that fail to sufficiently leverage this channel waste a huge opportunity.
 Striking a proper balance is essential, and our data shows that customers rarely tolerate direct advertising over about 25% of a brand’s posts.
 That leaves at least 75% of a brand’s effort to be spent indirectly advertising or otherwise creating engaging content that keeps their brand top of mind.
 Brands must therefore wholeheartedly embrace the content marketing revolution.

 To be content marketing, there must not be a direct pitch or sales call to action.
 Instead, the consumer must derive some degree of enjoyment or satisfaction from the content.
 For example, instead of showing “20% off on Nike shoes!”, a brand engaging in content marketing would show an interesting photo of the shoes in action, perhaps mid-dunk, with the logo prominently featured.
 Naturally, this requires a more finesse in the production of the creative.